 Rutgers Cancer Institute of New Jersey (CINJ)

-The Rutgers Cancer Institute of New Jersey (CINJ), established in 1990, is one of only 38 National Cancer Institute- designated Comprehensive Cancer Centers in the nation.
+The Rutgers Cancer Institute of New Jersey (CINJ), established in 1990, is New Jersey's only National Cancer Institute - designated Comprehensive Cancer Center.
 CINJ delivers advanced comprehensive care to adults and children and conducts cutting edge cancer research.

-Our housestaff work closely with the CINJ fellows and faculty during their rotation and hematologic malignancy service and frequently participate in electives at the outpatient clinics at CINJ.
+Our housestaff work closely with CINJ fellows and faculty during their rotation on the hematologic malignancy service and frequently participate in electives at the outpatient clinics at CINJ.
 Many residents collaborate with faculty on clinical and basic science research projects.

 For more information: http://www.cinj.org